glasspear/splashicon-generator/README.md

 # splashicon-generator

-Automatic icon and splash screen resizing for PhoneGap.
-Create an icon in the root folder of your PhoneGap project and use ```resources/icon.png``` and a ```resources/splash.png``` to automatically resize and copy it for all the platforms your project supports (currently works with iOS, Android, BlackBerry 10 and Windows Phone 8).
+Automatic icon and splash screen resizing for Cordova.
+Create an icon in the root folder of your Cordova project and use ```resources/icon.png``` and a ```resources/splash.png``` to automatically resize and copy it for all the platforms your project supports (currently works with iOS, Android, BlackBerry 10 and Windows Phone 8).

 ### Installation